from 533€

 About the program

 As a mental health volunteer in Sri Lanka, you can gain psychology work experience and learn about mental health in the developing world.
 This program is designed for those currently studying in the field of psychology or mental health.
-Meanwhile, providing an opportunity to gain insight and awareness within a range of settings in the healthcare system.
+Meanwhile, it provides an opportunity to gain insight and awareness within a range of settings in the healthcare system.
 The mental health needs of Sri Lanka have continued to increase in recent decades.
 However, mental health services have struggled to respond to such developments.

 The mental health & psychology program aims to provide you with an opportunity to work within a range of settings in a new environment and culture.
-The following placement opportunities are available on the assumption we receive the required paperwork from you at least 3 weeks before your program start date.
+The following placement opportunities are available on the assumption we receive the required paperwork from you in the correct format at least 3 weeks before your program start date.
 Please note, this project is not available to high school leavers nor applicants from a non-psychology related background.
 Placement opportunities for mental health volunteers in Sri Lanka include -

 When in the hospital setting, the doctor will aim to translate and explain as much as possible to participants whilst the consultation with the patient is taking place.
 They will speak good English so should be able to debrief and receive questions from you accordingly.
 It is important for participants to be flexible in the environment they are in and appreciate that a doctor’s schedule is busy.
 Therefore, the doctor may not be able to translate and explain to you each patient consultation.

-Here participants receive a presentation around mental health in Sri Lanka and get a tour of all the in-patient services.
-For instance, you'll learn about the psychogeriatric, ECT and isolation units and how they administer therapies, drugs and injections.
+National Institute of Mental Health - On an ad hoc basis, participants usually get the chance to spend time at the National Institute of Mental Health.
+This is the largest hospital for mental health in Sri Lanka.
+Here participants receive a presentation about mental health in Sri Lanka and get a tour of all the in-patient services.
+For instance, you'll learn about the psychogeriatric, ECT, and isolation units and how they administer therapies, drugs, and injections.
 There is also a range of out-patient services that you will be able to visit as a mental health volunteer in Sri Lanka, such as day rehabilitation centres.

 Generally speaking, the first line of treatment for mental health patients in services remains to be medication.
 It is a lot more available and accessible than other therapeutic medications such as creative therapies and meditations.
-As a consequence, in reality, these alternatives treatments are often not widely received by those with mental health needs.
+As a consequence, in reality, these alternative treatments are often not widely received by those with mental health needs.

-Each volunteer in Sri Lanka will get a chance to interact with those based at the home, so you can ask them questions and learn about their experiences.
+Each volunteer in Sri Lanka will get a chance to interact with those based at the centre, so you can ask them questions and learn about their experiences.
 In addition, you can provide hands-on support with occupational therapy, such as creative arts and learning, as well as structured daily exercise classes to encourage positive wellbeing.
+Participants are encouraged to be proactive and ask questions to learn from the experts about mental health in Sri Lanka, as well as the stigmas attached.

 Lectures, Seminars & Workshops - You will also get the opportunity to take part in a series of workshops relating to mental health in Sri Lanka.
-This may include sessions with local consultants who share their experiences on working within the Sri Lanka mental health system.
+This may include sessions with local consultants who share their experiences working within the Sri Lanka mental health system.

 Firstly, you will learn about Ayurveda, which is an ancient medicine system rooted in the Indian subcontinent.
 Ayurveda consists of concepts and practices that promote the use of herbal compounds, special diets, and other unique natural health practices.
 The seminar will explain a different dynamic and perspective onto how patients are treated with regard to mental health and the traditional Sri Lankan medical system.
+Volunteers will also get to experience oil treatment sessions which is used to help individuals with depression and anxiety.

 Every mental health volunteer in Sri Lanka will also be welcome to a lecture from a Buddhist monk.
 Here you will explore how Buddhists and Sri Lankan people are dealing with mental health problems.
-In addition, you may learn how core values, practices and beliefs are helping with this, such as meditation.
+In addition, you may learn how core values, practices, and beliefs are helping with this, such as meditation.

 We are able to support students who would like to join our mental health & psychology program as part of an elective or university placement.
 Please contact a member of our team to discuss this in detail.